tarunaz/katacoda-scenarios/rhoar-vertx/step4.md

 Create a new project for the cart service:

-oc new-project vertx-demo --display-name="Micro-Trader Application"{{execute interrupt}}
+oc new-project vertx-demo --display-name="Micro-Trader Application" {{execute interrupt}}

 3. Open the OpenShift Web Console